FelixHohne/phylo-lib/README.md

 looked like.

 ___
-### Functionality:
+### Library Functionality:

 - Parsing existing phyloXML phylogenetic tree files into n-ary trees
-- Displaying phylogenetic trees in ASCII format
+- Displaying existing phylogenetic trees in ASCII format
 - Parsing DNA base pair sequences from FASTA files
 - Construction of phylogenetic trees from DNA sequences using Needleman-Wunsch for pairwise alignment and UPGMA to construct rooted phylogenetic trees
 - Outputting the constructed phylogenetic trees in the form of XML-format files to support compatibility with other biocomputational programs